windhamdavid/til/notes/work/wealth-stocks.md

 # Stocks

-I told my finance guy I wanted to be a bit more hands on so I'm learning a good bit about stocks and trying to figure out a decent strategy.
-I'm keeping notes on them here and I'm dividing my watch lists into five categories for now.
+I'm trying to be a bit more hands on so I'm learning a good bit about investments and trying to figure out a decent strategy.
+I'm keeping my stock notes here and I'm dividing my lists into five categories for now.
 [Noted](#daw-noted)
 | [Core](#daw-core)
 | Long